Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Seifert-van Kampen theorem for and its applications

 Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
-Let us fix closed points $\bx$ and $\by$ of $X$ and $Y$ respectively.
-With these assumptions, the classical statement says that the "K\"unneth formula" for $\piet$ holds, i.e. \begin{fact}(\cite[Exposé X, Cor.
-1.7]{SGA1}) With the above assumptions, the map induced by the projections is an isomorphism
+Let $\bx, \by$ be geometric points of $X$ and $Y$ respectively with values in the same algebraically closed field extension $K$ of $k$.
+With these assumptions, the classical statement says that the ``K\"unneth formula'' for $\piet$ holds, i.e. \begin{fact}(\cite[Exp.
+X, Cor.\ 1.7]{SGA1}) With the above assumptions, the map induced by the projections is an isomorphism

 \end{fact} We want to establish analogous statement for $\pipet$.